Okay, pop quiz, copywriters:

 Believe me, I certainly understand the impulse to send a draft off an get it off your plate.
 On to the next conquest!
 But the problem is that you’re doing both your client and the project a disservice to treat your first draft that way.

 And that’s why it’s such a terrible idea to send through the copy without any context.
-You remember all of the details about your conversations, but your client may not.
+You remember all the details about your conversations, but your client may not.
 They may have forgotten answers they gave you, decisions you two made, or even elements they wanted to be included.

-Instead of just sending through your copy, the best way to present it to a client is to get on a call with them, walk them through it, and, essentially, re-sell it to them.
+Instead of just sending through your copy, the best way to present it to a client is to get on a call with them, walk them through it, and, essentially, resell it to them.
 Give them the thinking behind the choices you’ve made and get them excited about the work you’ve done.

 How do you do that?
 Why, I thought you’d never ask!